hvuSyslogic/EdgeFabricTutorials/c8fncli_tutorial/README.md

     local - if false, it specifies that function is deployed in all regions; else only in the region specified in the gateway URL.

-### NOTE:
+**Note:**

-For all commands, you can supply input from the commandline or yaml file or environment variables or default arguments. <br />
+ * For all commands, you can supply input from the commandline or yaml file or environment variables or default arguments.
-You should know the precedence given to the i/p supplied from various sources:<br />
-commandline > yaml file > environment variables > default arguments <br />
 If you don't supply anything, default arguments are taken.
-Environment variables to set for gateway,tenant and fabric are C8Fn_URL, C8_TENANT and C8_FABRIC resp.
+ * Environment variables to set for gateway,tenant and fabric are C8Fn_URL, C8_TENANT and C8_FABRIC resp.
-Default values for gateway,tenant and fabric are '127.0.0.1:8080', 'guest' and '_system' resp.
+ * Default values for gateway,tenant and fabric are '127.0.0.1:8080', 'guest' and '_system' resp.

 3. So now let's build the function.

     ```bash
     $ c8fn-cli build -f hello-python.yml
     ```

     Output of build function:

     ```bash
     Successfully tagged hello-python:latest
     Image: hello-python built.